Covid-19: Non-essential retail and outdoor dining reopen in England

 “I urge everyone to continue to behave responsibly and remember ‘hands, face, space and fresh air’ to suppress Covid as we push on with our vaccination programme.”

-The “stay at home” order in Northern Ireland will also end as the number of people permitted to meet outdoors rises from six to 10.
+The “stay at home” order in Northern Ireland will also end, replaced with a “stay local” and “work from home” message, as the number of people permitted to meet outdoors rises from six to 10.

+Outdoor sports training will also be allowed for recognised clubs in the North, in groups of up to 15, provided all indoor facilities except toilets remain closed.

 Here is a round-up of what will be allowed: